Cork shootings: ‘Devastation was impossible to imagine’, funeral hears

 Lined streets

-Prayers were said for Mr O’Sullivan and his son, Diarmuid as well as for all the emergency services and all who assisted in any way during this tragic event as well as for the people of Castlemagner that they remain a caring and Christian community.
+Prayers were said for Tadg and Diarmuid as well as for all the emergency services and all who assisted in any way during this tragic event as well as for the people of Castlemagner that they remain a caring and Christian community.

-Afterwards, the people of Castlemagner lined the streets of the small north Cork village as the remains of Mr O’Sullivan and his son, Diarmuid were brought by two hearses to St Brigid’s Cemetery for burial.
+Afterwards, the people of Castlemagner lined the streets of the small north Cork village as the remains of Tadg and Diarmuid were brought by two hearses to St Brigid’s Cemetery for burial.

 Mark O’Sullivan, a law student who graduated from the University of Limerick and later did a post grad course at University College Cork, will buried following a funeral mass at the Church of the Immaculate Conception in Kanturk at 3.30pm on Saturday with burial taking place afterwards at an undisclosed location.